klklklo/pyspammodel/README.md

 # pyspammodel
 <!--Basic information-->
-pyspammodel is a Python3 implementation of models of the X-ray, extreme and far ultraviolet radiation spectra of the Sun described by A.A.
-Nusinov.
+pyspammodel is a Python3 implementation of models of the X-ray, extreme and far ultraviolet radiation spectra of the Sun described by V.D.
+Nikolaeva.
+Solar-SPAM is an independent sub-model of the SPAM model and is intended for a wide range of uses.
+This model calculates the spectrum of extreme ultraviolet radiation in the wavelength range of 0-190 nm in intervals with a step of 1 nm.
-The EUV model describes variations in the 5–105 nm spectral region, which are responsible for the ionization of the main components of the earth’s atmosphere.
-The FUV model describes the flux changes in the 115–242 nm region, which determines heating of the upper atmosphere and the dissociation of molecular oxygen.
-The input parameter for both models is the intensity of the photon flux in the Lyman-alpha line, which has been measured for decades.
+Aero-SPAM is an independent sub-model of the SPAM model and is designed for astronomical calculations.
+This model calculates the spectrum of extreme ultraviolet radiation in the wavelength range of 5-105 nm.
+The spectrum is calculated for 20 intervals with a width of 5 nm and 17 separate lines (including the line Ly-alpha with λ = 121.6).
+The input parameter for both models is daily index F<sub>10.7</sub> (in s.f.u.).
 Using this parameter allows you to calculate solar radiation fluxes for any period of time.

 If you use pyspammodel or SPAM model directly or indirectly, please, cite in your research the following paper: